Key in lock symbolizing inheriting a house that is paid off

 2. Renting it out

-Renting out an inherited property becomes even more enticing when the property is situated in a highly sought-after location with a strong demand for rentals.
+Renting out an inherited property can be even more enticing, though you may need someone to figure out market rates and the best rental strategy, especially when the property is in a highly sought-after location with a strong demand for rentals, offering an opportunity for passive income.
 Since your mortgage has already been paid, you don’t have to worry about returns and can just look forward to generating rental income.

-By capitalizing on the property’s desirable attributes and leveraging the high rental demand, the potential for generating substantial and long-term income is significantly enhanced.
-Embracing this opportunity allows you to maximize the benefits of your inherited property and create a sustainable financial future.
+By capitalizing on the property’s desirable attributes and leveraging the high rental demand, including possibly listing the house on Airbnb, the potential for generating substantial and long-term income is significantly enhanced.
+This opportunity allows you to maximize the benefits of your inherited property and create a sustainable financial future.

-However, becoming a landlord also means taking on additional responsibilities and potential risks:
+However, becoming a landlord can also mean taking on additional responsibilities and potential risks:

 • Finding suitable tenants